epfl-ada/ada-2024-project-laambada/index.md

 author_profile: false
 toc: true
 header:
-  image: /assets/images/LOVE.png
+  image: /assets/images/banner.png
-  caption: "Photo by ..."
+  caption: "Photo by GPT"

 related: false
 ---

-# Kinases Looking For Love

 *Elite matchmaking in Switzerland and beyond for select single targets and ligands.*
 *For all the **Kinases**, if you feel ready for a new, lasting binding or fast thunderbolt, this tailor-made approach is your best choice.*